The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 Using a Cable Release

-Cable releases lock your shutter when in BULB mode so you can to the exposure for as long as you want.
+Cable releases lock your shutter when in BULB mode so you can record the exposure for as long as you want in one continuous exposure.
 If you are using a Nikon film camera, then this is the best option for you.
 I’d recommend the ACR Cable.
+Digital also works totally fine with this method and is actually what I usually use myself.
+When using a DSLR, I simply set the shutter speed to 30 seconds, plug the cable release into the port, push the button in and lock it in, and it will take a bunch of 30 second exposures one after the other with the shortest amount of transition time possible.

 Using a Rubber Band